magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_tuccho-pothila-venerable-empty-scripture.md

 state the mind is in, skilful or unskilful, it expresses that quality outwardly through our actions and speech.

-=1 Therefore, the support of Buddhism through the practical application of the teaching is the most important kind of support.
+Therefore, the support of Buddhism through the practical application of the teaching is the most important kind of support.
 For example, in the ceremony of determining the precepts on observance days, the teacher describes those unskilful actions which should be avoided.
 But if you simply go through this ceremony without reflecting on their meaning, progress is difficult and you will be unable to find the true practice.
-The real support of Buddhism must therefore be done through the ‘offering’ of practice, cultivating true restraint, concentration and wisdom.
+The real support of Buddhism must therefore be done through *paṭipattipūjā,* the ‘offering’ of practice, cultivating true restraint, concentration and wisdom.
 Then you will know what Buddhism is all about.
-If you don’t understand through practice, you still won’t know, even if you learn the whole
+If you don’t understand through practice, you still won’t know, even if you learn the whole Tipiṭaka.

 In the time of the Buddha there was a monk known as Tuccho Pothila.
 Tuccho Pothila was very learned, thoroughly versed in the scriptures and